daliwangi/markets/README.md

 # markets
 Related to crypto and bank currency markets.

-These scripts use the latest version of Bash and show a help page if run with "-h".
+These scripts use the latest version of Bash.
+Other packages that may be required to run some functions are Curl, JQ, Websocat and Lolcat.
+Run them with "-h" for a Help Page.

 bcalc.sh -- Simple Bash calculator that uses bc and keeps a record of results;